Francesco149/sharenix/README.md

 home folder. that's the base folder for your archived files and history csv which defaults to "sharenix"

+if SaveFolder starts with a leading "/" it will be considered an absolute path

 you can also enable "OrganizedFolders" which will organize your files into folders for each month named like "2019-02"